Ishtar (film): Plot

 Shirra later confronts Chuck and accuses him of working with the CIA, and Chuck accuses her of being a communist.
 Meanwhile, Lyle attempts to find a camel salesman named Mohamad and gives him the secret code of "I want to buy a blind camel," as per Shirra's instructions, but Lyle finds the wrong Mohamad and ends up actually buying a blind camel.
 Chuck and Lyle receive instructions from both the CIA and the leftist guerillas to go into the desert, and both parties actually intend for them to die there.

 In the desert, Chuck pulls his jacket over his head to shield himself from the sun, and Lyle sees that the legendary map is sewn inside of the jacket.
 The jacket was originally Omar's, but Shirra took it, and then Chuck and Shirra traded jackets.
 The CIA sends helicopters to finish off Chuck and Lyle, but Shirra and a cab driver arrive in the desert and defend them.

-Chuck and Lyle mail the map to their agent Marty Freed, who blackmails the CIA with the map.
+Chuck and Lyle mail the map to their agent Marty, who blackmails the CIA with the map.
 The CIA ends up having to support Shirra leading social reforms in the country, and back an album written by Rogers and Clarke with a tour starting in Morocco.
 At the show, Shirra is in the audience.
 Meanwhile, a military officer orders the rest of the men in uniform that make up the audience to "APPLAUD!" when the songs are finished.